retico-team/.github/profile/README.md

 **Research that uses Retico**

+Baral, Rista, Bethany Grenz, and Casey Kennington.
+2025.
+[Recognizing and Generating Novel Emotional Behaviors on Two Robotic Platforms](https://ieeexplore.ieee.org/document/11246523).
+In 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 21503–10.
+IEEE.

+Levandovsky, Enoch, Anna Manaseryan, and Casey Kennington.
+2025.
+[Learning to Speak Like a Child: Reinforcing and Evaluating a Child-Level Generative Language Model](https://aclanthology.org/2025.sigdial-1.30/).
+In Proceedings of the 26th Annual Meeting of the Special Interest Group on Discourse and Dialogue, 370–82.

+Manaseryan, Anna, Porter Rigby, Brooke Matthews, Catherine Henry, Josue Torres-Fonseca, Ryan Whetten, Enoch Levandovsky, and Casey Kennington.
+2025. [rrSDS 2.0: Incremental, Modular, Distributed, Multimodal Spoken Dialogue with Robotic Platforms.](https://aclanthology.org/2025.sigdial-1.51/) In Proceedings of the 26th Annual Meeting of the Special Interest Group on Discourse and Dialogue.
+Avignon, France: Association for Computational Linguistics.

+Kennington, Casey, and Catherine Henry.
+2025.
+[Retico: A Framework for Robot/IVA-Ready Spoken Dialogue.](https://dl.acm.org/doi/10.1145/3765766.3765884) In Proceedings of the 13th International Conference on Human-Agent Interaction, 575–76.
+New York, NY, USA: ACM.

 Henry, C., & Kennington, C. (2024).
 [Unsupervised, Bottom-up Category Discovery for Symbol Grounding with a Curious Robot](https://aclanthology.org/2022.sigdial-1.14/). arXiv preprint arXiv:2404.03092.

 Whetten, R., Levandovsky, E., Imtiaz, M. T., & Kennington, C. (2023, August).
 [Evaluating Automatic Speech Recognition and Natural Language Understanding in an Incremental Setting](https://www.semdial.org/anthology/papers/Z/Z23/Z23-3012/).
 In Proceedings of the 27th Workshop on the Semantics and Pragmatics of Dialogue (SemDial).
 Maribor, Slovenia.